ayush-bisht/IoT-Analytics/Simulation Task/Task 3/README.md

 ## Environment

-They sript will run for python version >= 3.6.
+The sript will run for python version >= 3.6.

 Please install the required packages in the `requirements.txt`file by running the following command.